najahsadmim/ArithmeticCalculator/README.md

 --Type Conversion: Integer.parseInt() to convert text into math-ready integers.

 --Methods: Logic is separated into static methods for each arithmetic operation.

+PYTHON:

+--Input: Uses the input() function.

+--Dynamic Splitting: Uses the split() method to break the string based on the detected operator.

+--Type Conversion: Uses the int() constructor for numerical operations.

 **Future Improvements:**